-For more than 25 years, Kevin and his colleagues at the Social Development Research Group have been developing methods to organize the scientific knowledge base for prevention so that parents, communities and schools can identify, assess and prioritize approaches that meet their needs.Kevin specializes in the development and implementation of prevention programs at the community, school and family levels.
+Kevin Haggerty specializes in prevention programs at the community, school and family level.
+For more than 30 years, he has focused on developing innovative ways to organize the scientific knowledge base for prevention so that parents, communities and schools can better identify, assess and prioritize customized approaches that meet their needs.

 Dr. Haggerty is the director of the Social Development Research Group.
 In 2017 he became the holder of the Endowed Professorship in Prevention at the School of Social Work.
 Previously, he had been the assistant director and associate director of the research group as well as the School's director of research.
 For more than two decades, he has been project director of the Raising Healthy Children study, a school-based approach to social development.
 He has been with the School of Social Work since 1985.

 He is a principal investigator on a variety of projects, including Utah Communities That Care Training program, Staying Connected with Your Teen, Families Facing the Future (formerly Focus on Families) and a National Institute on Drug Abuse-funded study on Family Connections.
 He is an investigator of the Community Youth Development Study, which tests the effectiveness of the Communities That Care program.